ibm-cloud-docs/security-compliance/tutorials/monitor-ibm-customer-collector-vm.md

    3. From the **Resource to bind** dropdown, select the VSI that you created in the previous step.
    4. Click **Reserve IP**.

-5. Using the Floating IP that you created, SSH into your VSI.
+5. By using the Floating IP that you created, SSH into your VSI.
 When prompted, type yes and click **Enter** to create the connection.

    ```sh
    ssh root@Floating_IP